bobbigmac/redirect-server-dotcom/README.md

-# Redirect from www to hostname on meteor.com test host
+# Redirect from project-name.meteor.com to project-name.com

-Uses iron-router to implement server-side 301 redirect from www.mydomain.com to mydomain.com
+Uses iron-router to implement server-side 301 redirect from whatever.meteor.com to whatever.com

-Intended to be deployed when hosting on the free meteor.com test servers, with your own domain.
+Intended to be deployed when hosting on the free meteor.com test servers, when moving from the test url to your own domain.

 ## Usage

 Point your domain at origin.meteor.com (or use the IP address).

-Deploy your actual application to your-domain.com, then deploy this project to www.your-domain.com.
+Deploy your actual application to your-domain.com, then deploy this project to your-domain.meteor.com.

 ## Server-side redirect